 The vineyard has nice elevation, making it well protected in terms of frost damage, but also considerably cooler compared to the neighboring Wahluke Slope AVA.
 Otherwise known as a diurnal temperature range (the difference between daily maximum and minimum temperatures), Stillwater Creek’s cooler nights and warm days creates a natural balance in the Chardonnay grapes, and gives the varietal incredible acidity that would’ve ordinarily dropped off on warmer sites.

-The fruit from this vineyard is used to produce both the Helix stainless aged whole-clustered press Chardonnay (introduced to the wine portfolio in 2010) as well as the Reserve Chardonnay under the REININGER label that’s been aged in a 500L used french oak puncheon on the lees that we started to produce in 2008.
+The fruit from this vineyard is used to produce both our Helix stainless aged whole-clustered press Chardonnay (introduced to the wine portfolio in 2010) and the Reserve Chardonnay which we formerly produced under the REININGER label and we now produce under the CPR label.
+In contrast to our Helix stainless steel aged Chardonnay, our CPR and REININGER Chardonnays age in a 500L used french oak puncheon on the lees.
 In both styles, Chuck prefers to maintain the grape’s naturally high acidity to accentuate its minerality.